EmaSuriano/workshop-ollama/slides.md

 layout: quote
 ---

-# "Todo muy lindo, pero esto no se parece a Chat GPT"
+# "That's nice and all, but this doesn't look like Chat GPT"

 -.
-Dicho por todo el mundo ...
+Said by everyone ...

 ---
 layout: iframe-right
 url: https://msty.app/
 ---

 # MSTY

-Es la forma más sencilla de usar modelos de IA locales y en línea con integración perfecta de Ollama y sin necesidad de configuración técnica.
+It's the easiest way to use local and online AI models with seamless integration of Ollama and without the need for technical configuration.

 ## Features

-- Sin configuración técnica (sin Docker, sin terminal)
+- No technical setup (no Docker, no terminal)
-- Compara múltiples respuestas de IA lado a lado
+- Compare multiple AI responses side by side
-- Importa archivos y conecta fuentes de conocimiento
+- Import files and connect knowledge sources
-- Mejor UX para Ollama
+- Better UX for Ollama

 ---
 layout: iframe
 url: https://docs.msty.app/getting-started/download
 ---

-# MSTY: Instalación
+# MSTY: Installation

 ---
 layout: image